100-m/nx.digital/doc/security.md

 ## Loss of a device
 ### how do you handle loss of a device ?
+- Erase remotely his device
+- Remove his SSH Keys from Github account and Server
+- Reset all his passwords.

 ## Password policy
 ### how do you impose password policy ?
+- All passwords must be saved in an encrypted passwoard manager
+- Use a Different Password on every site/service
+- Not be identical to the previous **X** passwords.
+- Not be transmitted in the clear or plaintext outside the secure locatio
+- Always enable the two factor authentication
+***confirm with IT****